tempelaar-team/qclab-dev/docs/user_guide/algorithm.rst

 .. _ab_initio_fssh_source:
 Ab Initio Surface Hopping Example
 ---------------------------------
-As an example of an algorithm customized to Model objects defined in an adiabatic basis, we include the source code for the ab initio fewest-switches surface hopping algorithm implemented in the module ``qclab.algorithms.FewestSwitchesSurfaceHopping`` here.
+As an example of an algorithm customized to Model objects defined in an adiabatic basis for compatibility with ab initio calculations, here we include the source code for the ab initio fewest-switches surface hopping algorithm implemented in the module ``qclab.algorithms.FewestSwitchesSurfaceHopping``.

 .. list-table:: Ab initio FSSH Collected Observables
    :header-rows: 1